Eremophila christophori: Distribution and habitat

 This eremophila occurs in a band extending east north east from the MacDonnell Ranges west of Alice Springs to the border with Queensland where it grows in sandy soils often over laterite or limestone on low hills.

+Conservation status

-Conservation statusEremophila christophori is listed as "of least concern" by the Northern Territory Parks and Wildlife Conservation Act.
+Eremophila christophori is listed as "of least concern" by the Northern Territory Parks and Wildlife Conservation Act.

 Use in horticulture

 This eremophila is rarely without flowers in the garden.
 It is hardy and some specimens have been in cultivation for more than 30 years.
 It can be propagated from cuttings or grafted onto Myoporum.
 Although it prefers well drained soil it will grow in heavier soils to produce a more open plant.
 It is drought hardy, tolerates light frost and is fast growing in well-drained soil in a sunny position.